musedata/corelli/README.md

 MuseData digital edition of Corelli, Opp.
 1-6
 ===============================================

-This repository contains digital scores used to produce PDF files for Arcangelo Corelli's Opp.
+This repository contains MuseData digital scores used to produce PDF files for Arcangelo Corelli's Opp.
 1&ndash;6 found on the [CCARH wikipage for Corelli](http://corelli.ccarh.org).